TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 * :file:`site_package/Resources/Public/Images/logo.png`

 As discussed before, the Bootstrap and jQuery files should be ignored for the time being.
-This leave us with the :file:`index.html` file, more precisly with the :html:`<body>`-part of that file.
+This leaves us with the :file:`index.html` file, more precisely with the :html:`<body>`-part of that file.

 Due to the fact that this file needs to be rendered and enriched with dynamic